sshyran/owntracks-gw/manual/gw-owntracks.md

 taken from the vehicle's battery (or via a cigarette lighter), and it requires a GPS and GSM antenna, both of which are available as a combi-antenna.
 If the device is connected to the vehicle's _ignition_, then it can shutdown cleanly and report vehicle movement (e.g. theft) even when in this low-power consumption mode.
-(FIXME: true?)

 \newpage